Malagel/MangaPrintingTool/README.md

 We want a cover, so type 'cover'.

 	2. Choose the order in which you will be reading ('left to right' or 'right to left'):
-Same as before, the program needs to know this to reverse or not the images.
+Same as before, the program needs to know this to reverse or not the final images.

 	3. Please choose paper size to print (A4, Letter, or A5):
 To know what kind of paper you will be using for printing, make sure that the size of your book + spine is not greater than it's size, or you would need to use a bigger one. (eg. you printed your book with a width of 13cm and letter paper, that would make the full-cover 26 cm + spine, so you need to use a bigger paper, like A4).